BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 Even more controversial to some probably, the more sustainable and at the same time more predictable way is actually not to sprint at all, but working at a constant throughput and slightly below 70% utilization.

 Totally boring, but effective.
-And a topics full books have been written about, so I leave it at that here.
+And a topic full books have been written about, so I leave it at that here.

 ## You're measured by results only
-There's an ugly truth to competitive sports: No matter how ugly you play, nobody will probably bother as long as you deliver the expected results (or even go beyond that).
+There's an ugly truth to competitive sports: No matter how ugly you play, nobody will probably bother as long as you get the job done and deliver the expected results.

 On the other hand, how many trainers do you know of that are still in their seat, whose teams played beautifully but weren't really successful?

 For IT professionals that like to argue about technical excellence, code quality, testability etc. this is sometimes hard to swallow, but a product that has 100% test coverage but fails to deliver value to the end user, will go down as a failure in the history of the organization no matter how good the technical bits were.

 Similarly, and that's even harder for someone like me to swallow, it doesn't matter what good, productive atmosphere you created, how adaptable your team is, how fast it makes informed decisions, if you're not delivering on results, you're likely not positively remembered.
+Even worse, you might be replaced by an old school, top down guy that ensures in his own ways that the job gets somehow done.

 ## Your expertise from yesterday is slowly but silently depleting
 Remember when Jose Mourinho still called himself "the special one"?
 That was before he was fired three times from Real Madrid, Chelsea London and Manchester United.

 For me he seems to be a pretty good example of someone that used to be successful, but wasn't able to adjust his skills while the football was changing around him.
 And now most opponents have understood the defensive style he's playing.
-Without re-inventing himself, he won't be able to get back to his glorious days.
+My guess is that without re-inventing himself, he won't be able to get back to his glorious days.

 In a similar vain, as a technical person you direly need to continue learning.
 Either that or things might become very frustrating on the job market.
 Engineering managers have also the tendency to be an endangered species, at least the ones that want to be involved in technical solutions to a certain degree.
-Very often their day 2 day duties don't involve coding and knowingly or unknowingly their former knowledge slowly but continuously gets outdated to the point where they're maybe making decisions about things they've never used or touched.
+Very often their day-2-day duties don't involve coding and knowingly or unknowingly their former knowledge slowly but continuously gets outdated to the point where they're maybe making decisions about things they've never used or touched.
 Usually a recipe for disaster.

-I'm personally trying to spend more than 25% time per week on operational topics (such as coding, documentation, technical support, etc.) with my team so that I don't loose touch with them.
+I'm personally trying to spend more at least 20-25% of my time per week on operational topics (such as coding, documentation, technical support, etc.) with my team so that I don't loose touch with them.

 ## Embrace that we're all on a way to somewhere
 Like players in the pitch, there's high demand for really great IT professionals on the market.
 You can try to fight that, but you can also choose to embrace that.
 Allow your team to be in the spotlight wherever possible.
 Give the thing you're working on actual faces that people can relate too.
 Increase their marked value.
 Aim for having a good and successful time together.
-Because eventually like all good times in life, things will come to an end.
+Cherish it, because eventually like all good times in life, things will come to an end.
 One or more of you are going to leave.
 That's normal and fine.
 But the relationships stick and your team culture and spirit might also be preserved even when you're not part of it any more.

 # Closing thoughts

 Things have become noticeably faster and ever changing compared to 10 or 20 years ago in our profession.
 Decide for yourself what this means for knowledge work and collaboration.
-If you're trying to fight this with yesterdays management strategies, I believe you're not that far away from a loosing streak.
+I gave you a brief overview about the conclusions that I derived from this by looking outside of our profession, namely professional football.

 In the end of course all metaphors and analogies break down, but that doesn't mean they're completely useless.
 I use them as guiding principles that drive the way I make decisions and approach work together with my team.
 Am I perfectly following all of them?
-No, that would be cocky and full of hubris.
+Nope, I struggle every now and then.
+Because things are usually neither black nor white, but gray.
 But I try to follow them wherever I can.

 If you've got questions on this, feel free to connect with me on Twitter.
 My handle is [@bjoernrochel](https://twitter.com/bjoernrochel).
 I hoped this was somewhat useful to read.
 At the very least it was for me for structuring my thoughts regarding this.